pauleveritt/visual_debugging_games/python_pycharm_setup.rst

 ============

 We're writing games in Python, so that means we need a Python setup.
-In this section, we'll download and install Python, get an editor to use for our coding, and create a project.
+In this section, we'll download and install Python 3.6, get PyCharm to use for our coding, and create a project.

 .. note::